BOARD - 2013

 Grand River.
 Business memberships are available by calling 517-548-4439.

-be requested on-line and can be picked up 24 hours a day in
+Materials can be requested on-line and can be picked up 24 hours a day

 the west wing parking lot, as well as another at the Howell Meijer